matthew-brett/barts-setup/barts_setup.md

 ![Clergy monitor](images/clergy_monitor.jpg)

-### For both IPHONE 12 and IPHONE 8
+### IPHONE 8

 * Turn on phone.
 Log in with PIN in blue book.
-* You will need the red 3 metre lightning to USB cable for the IPHONE 8.
-Use the green 5 metre lighting to USB cable for the IPHONE 12.
+* You will need the red 3 metre lightning to USB cable.
 * If WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
     * Plug lightning to USB-A cable from phone into USB-A power somewhere; the